 The report notes that the internet also allows seafarers to contact home without having to wait to get to port to visit seafarers’ welfare centres, although another aspect of our service is that we provide a safe place for seafarers to get away from their ships!
 It is clearly a subject with many angles!

 The ISWAN report on the Crew Connectivity Report can be read here, and the Crew Connectivity Report 2018 can be downloaded free of charge here.
+Later Seafarers Happiness Index (Q1 2025 and Q4 2023) reports include substantial sections on internet access and its impact on welfare, but they are framed as broader happiness surveys rather than dedicated connectivity reports.
+Comment on seafarers’ welfare facilities are also included.

 * NOTES: